 ___Showing respect for adults and using “yes and no” not “yeah and nah” (plus if it’s your family tradition, using “ma’am and sir”)

-___How to make polite conversation (also known as small talk)
+___How to make basic polite conversation when meeting someone (also known as small talk)

 ___Basic Table Manners

-___Power Words: Please, Thank You, You are Welcome, and Excuse Me
+___Power Words: Please, Thank You, You’re Welcome, and Excuse Me

 ___The Golden Rule: Treat others as you would like to be treated.

 Enter your email below to join my VIP list.
-I share my very best manners teaching tips plus you’ll get simple lessons to use to teach your family good manners at home.
-As a thank you, I’ll send you The Busy Moms Guide to Raising Confident, Considerate, and Mannerly Kids.
+I share my very best manners teaching tips, plus you’ll get simple lessons to use to teach your family good manners at home.
+As a bonus, I’ll send you The Busy Moms Guide to Raising Confident, Kind, and Considerate Kids.

 I love this site.
 I think many children have lost their manners along the way.
 Nice meeting you on Building a Framework FB group as well.